tock/book/src/course/thread-net/overview.md

 We divide the mote's functionality into three separate applications:

-- The _control application_ is responsible for interacting with the user.
-It drives the connected screen to display the current temperature and the local and global-average set points.
+- The _screen app_ drives the connected screen to display the current temperature and the local and global-average set points.
 - The _sensor application_ gathers readings from the `nRF52840`s internal
   temperature sensor and exposes them to the control application.
 - Last but not least, the _communication application_ is responsible for